Costa Rica digital nomad visa guide: How to apply & benefits

 Understanding the eligibility criteria is the critical first step in securing your Costa Rican Digital Nomad Visa.
 The requirements are designed to ensure applicants possess the financial stability and legitimate remote work status necessary for a successful stay.

-The cornerstone of the Estancia visa’s financial requirement is a consistent, verifiable monthly income from foreign sources.For a single applicant, the minimum required income is $3,000 USD per month.
+The cornerstone of the Estancia visa’s financial requirement is a consistent, verifiable monthly income from foreign sources.

-For an applicant including family members (dependents), the minimum required income increases to $4,000 USD per month.
+• For an applicant including family members (dependents), the minimum required income increases to $4,000 USD per month.

 It is imperative that this income is proven to be stable and continuous.
 Applicants must provide bank statements covering the previous 12 months to demonstrate this consistent earning.
 These statements must clearly show deposits from a foreign source, corroborating the remote nature of the income.

-Proof of Work as a Remote Professional:
+2. Proof of work as a remote professional:

 Applicants must unequivocally demonstrate that they are genuinely remote workers, freelancers, or self-employed individuals whose primary source of income originates from outside Costa Rica.
-This means you must either:Work remotely for an employer based in a foreign country, or
+This means you must either:

-Be a self-employed professional with clients predominantly located outside of Costa Rica.
+• Be a self-employed professional with clients predominantly located outside of Costa Rica.

 Documentation such as employment contracts, service agreements with foreign clients, or business registration documents for foreign entities will be crucial to substantiate this claim.

 Ensuring the well-being of digital nomads and their dependents is a key concern for the Costa Rican authorities.
 All applicants must secure a health insurance policy that provides a minimum coverage of $50,000 USD (or equivalent).
 This policy must be valid for the entire duration of the intended stay in Costa Rica.
 It can be an international travel health insurance policy or a local policy from a Costa Rican provider, provided it meets the minimum coverage requirements.
-Proof of this insurance must be submitted as part of the application.Essential Documentation for the Application:
+Proof of this insurance must be submitted as part of the application.

-Beyond financial and work-related proof, several standard personal documents are required:A valid passport from your home country with sufficient remaining validity (typically at least six months beyond your intended stay).
+• A valid passport from your home country with sufficient remaining validity (typically at least six months beyond your intended stay).
 Copies of all relevant passport pages will be needed.

-A criminal record certificate from your country of origin and any country where you have resided for more than six months in the last three years.
+• A criminal record certificate from your country of origin and any country where you have resided for more than six months in the last three years.
 Depending on the issuing country, this document may need to be apostilled or legally authenticated to be recognised by Costa Rican authorities.
 It is crucial to verify the specific authentication requirements for your country.

-For dependents, apostilled birth certificates for children and an apostilled marriage certificate for a spouse are required to formally prove the familial link.
+• For dependents, apostilled birth certificates for children and an apostilled marriage certificate for a spouse are required to formally prove the familial link.

-The Application Blueprint: Navigating the Tramite Ya Digital Platform
+The application blueprint: Navigating the Tramite Ya digital platform

 Costa Rica has embraced a modern, streamlined approach for its Digital Nomad Visa application process, making it almost entirely digital.
 This is managed through the government's official digital immigration procedures platform, known as the Tramite Ya digital platform, overseen by the Directorate General of Migration and Foreigners (DGME).